OpenSource Together

 Think about:

-• a project you use regularly
+• A project you use regularly

-• a friction point you encountered
+• A friction point you encountered

-• a small improvement you could make
+• A small improvement you could make

 That is often the best place to start contributing.